We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Channel lineups are broadly similar, but the differences matter for specific viewers.

-YouTube TV carries all four major broadcast networks (where available by market), ESPN, FS1, TNT, TBS, CNN, MSNBC, HGTV, and most cable staples most households actually watch.
-Regional sports networks (RSNs) are a weak spot โ€” YouTube TV dropped several RSN deals years ago and hasn't fully rebuilt that coverage, so local team coverage can vary significantly by market.
+YouTube TV carries all four major broadcast networks (where available by market), ESPN, FS1, TNT, TBS, CNN, MSNBC, HGTV, and most of the cable staples a typical household actually watches โ€” 100+ channels in all.
+Regional sports networks (RSNs) are a weak spot: YouTube TV dropped several RSN deals years ago and hasn't fully rebuilt that coverage, so local team coverage varies significantly by market.

 This is where YouTube TV pulls ahead clearly.

 YouTube TV offers unlimited cloud DVR storage with recordings held for nine months.
 You can record as much as you want, and the experience is clean โ€” recording a show takes two taps, and playback works well across devices.
+You can skip ads in most recordings on the base plan.

 YouTube TV's app is polished, fast, and consistent across Roku, Fire TV, Apple TV, Android TV, iOS, Android, and web browsers.
 The interface borrows from YouTube's design language โ€” not everyone loves the aesthetic, but it's reliable and rarely crashes.